The Health and Safety Policy sets out Snam Group’s commitment to ensuring the safety and health of workers

-Gravity index: Number of working days lost in relation to non-commuting accidents with incapacity of at least one day per thousands hours worked.
-Data does not include fatal accidents.
+Gravity index: Number of working days lost in relation to accidents at work resulting in absence of at least one day, per thousands hours worked.
+Data includes fatal accidents.

 In-depth analysis is carried out to determine the actual cause of an accident, identify the appropriate corrective action, implement improvements and act on the behavioural styles of the people involved.

 In addition to reducing the number of accidents at work, another priority for Snam is precisely the protection of the health of workers.

 Snam constantly monitors the risk factors associated with its company personnel, as well as those of workers exposed to specific, risks and defines ad hoc prevention and protection measures that are implemented by carrying out appropriate periodic health checks, which include:

 - Medical visits